codeforresilience/c4rsite/_posts/2016-09-30-togo-funes.md

 Against this gloomy forecast, there was a sign of major progress in the small country Togo in September 2016.
 On September 18th, 2016, Togo’s Ministry of the Interior authorized the first-ever planned early release of floodwater from the binational Nangbéto hydropower dam on the Mono river.
 This historic decision marks the first time that the dam is able to not only anticipate flooding but also reduce the impact of flooding in downstream communities, representing an unprecedented level of planning and cooperation among key actors in Togo's National Platform for Disaster Risk Reduction.

 A key component of Togo’s response is forecast based financing (FBF) – a new way to manage growing climate-related risks.
 The ongoing trial FBF is designed for the Red Cross operations in Togo, where if flood forecast reaches a pre-defined threshold, funding for immediate response is automatically disbursed to Togo Red Cross so that items for preparation such as sand bags, water or food can be purchased.
 The FBF in Togo consists of three components, an upstream flood forecast model, Dam management component and downstream community alerting system.
-...

 ![](Blog_image.png)

 <!--more-->

-...Discussion of the planned release began more than a week before flood levels were reached, enabling the Togo Red Cross to mobilize as soon as the spillways were opened to alert and prepare downstream communities through pre-recorded radio spots, live interviews with Red Cross focal points, delivery of water purification systems, and more.
+Discussion of the planned release began more than a week before flood levels were reached, enabling the Togo Red Cross to mobilize as soon as the spillways were opened to alert and prepare downstream communities through pre-recorded radio spots, live interviews with Red Cross focal points, delivery of water purification systems, and more.

  The Global Facility for Disaster Reduction and Recovery (GFDRR), managed by the World Bank, was a key player in integrating the risk-reduction technology that enabled these preparations.
 GFDRR’s Code for Resilience initiative, aimed at connecting technologists with local disaster risk experts, helped embed an innovative, low cost flood risk forecasting model into the dam’s normal operations, and is also working to help create an automated SMS system that can feed crowd-sourced flood data into a self-learning, algorithmically-based forecast model (FUNES), improving accuracy and response-time.